 Circle glasses: Vintage chic with a classic appeal

-Round frames exude a classic appeal that is both timeless and chic at the same time.
+Round frames exude a classic appeal that is both timeless and modern at the same time.
 The ever-functional pair of round eyeglasses dates as far back as the 13th century, when frames were made using heavy materials such as iron and leather.
-In the 20th century, round eyeglasses and sunglasses became all the rage.
+In the 20th century, round eyeglasses and sunglasses gained in popularity.

-As an illustration of their versatility and cross-platform appeal, circular frames and lenses have been popular with politicians, actors, musicians, artists, fashion icons and business leaders.
-Some of the famous people to have donned a pair of round glasses are:
+As an illustration of their versatility and mass appeal, circular frames and lenses have been popular among politicians, actors, musicians, artists, fashion icons and business leaders.
+Some of the famous faces to have donned a pair of round glasses are:

 Fictional character Harry Potter

 The hippie culture of the 1960s may have popularized round glasses, but their appeal has not dipped even after so many decades.
 Over time, new shades and lens features in round glasses have come along, allowing people to choose from numerous colors, designs and lens coatings.

 Circle glasses feature a curved, circular-shaped lens that flatters the face, blending effortlessly with your facial features.
 With a modest pair of circular lenses, the focus is not drawn to your outfit or height but directly to your face.
 So, if you want glasses that highlight you and not your clothes, then round glasses are perfect.

 Top 4 style tips for men and women

 What do Gigi Hadid, Kylie Jenner, Johnny Depp and Kendall Jenner have in common?
 Well, all these celebrities have been spotted in round glasses, looking effortlessly cool and highly stylish at the same time.
 That in itself should make you grab a cool pair of round glasses.
 But here are more reasons and more style tips to buy circle glasses this season: